Wills Power of Attorney Legal Advice How it Works Pricing

 • Proof that the member of the employees’ immediate family or household has contracted or developed a life-threatening illness or injury – such as medical certificates.

-The following evidence can be supplied after the compassionate leave has started.
-Employers can refuse to grant leave if the evidence is not produced.
-This information should be kept confidential unless the employer believes their employees’ leave will be a danger to their life, health, or safety to themselves or other people.
+Whilst an employee can provide evidence after the compassionate leave has started, employers can refuse to grant leave if the evidence is not produced.
+This information should be kept confidential unless the employer believes their employees' leave will be a danger to their life, health, or safety to themselves or other people.

 Final Considerations